brandonbate/async-tutorial/README.md

 The next example is meant to simulate a processing scenario that deals with communcation delays.
 To model this, we need to understand queues.
 A queue is a data structure where items are added in a "first-in"/"first-out" basis.
-The ```asycio.Queue``` allows coroutines to add and remove from the queue.
-In the following example, we create tasks that call the ```consume``` and ```produce``` functions.
+The ```asyncio.Queue``` allows coroutines to add and remove items from the queue.
+In the following example, we create tasks that call the ```consume``` and ```produce``` coroutines.
 We call these tasks "consumers" and "producers".
 A producer will wait a random length of time and then add a random letter to the queue.
 A consumer will wait a random length of time then take an item from the queue.
 We use infinite loops to make this behavior continue.
 You can stop execution of this program by typing ```CTL + C```.